Moebits/deviantart.ts/readme.md

     But you can only get the deviation id through the api, so use this instead if you need it.*/ const verySlow = await deviantArt.findByIteration("https://www.deviantart.com/fhilippe124/art/Yamada-Elf-Eromanga-sensei-fanart-678701561")

-    /*The browse endpoint offers searches for popular, newest, hot, undiscovered, etc. deviations.
-    All of the parameters in the params object are optional.*/ const popular = await deviantArt.browse.popular({q: "anime"})
+    /*The browse endpoint offers searches for popular, newest, hot, undiscovered, etc. deviations.*/ const popular = await deviantArt.browse.popular({q: "anime"})
     const hot = await deviantArt.browse.hot({category_path: "manga"})
     //The date is in yyyy-mm-dd format!
     const daily = await deviantArt.browse.daily({date: 2019-07-03})
-    const tag = await deviantArt.browse.tag("cute")
+    const tag = await deviantArt.browse.tag({tag: "cute"})
     const undiscovered = await deviantArt.browse.undiscovered({mature_content: true})

     /*In order to use the deviation endpoint, you must have the deviation id.
 In this case, findByIteration() is very useful.*/
-    const deviationByID = await deviantArt.deviation.get("1FA35A6D-E2CD-3CDF-1A65-410AB577BF10")
+    const deviationByID = await deviantArt.deviation.get({deviationid: "1FA35A6D-E2CD-3CDF-1A65-410AB577BF10"})

-    /*The moreLikeThis endpoint also uses an id.*/ const moreLikeThis = await deviantArt.browse.moreLikeThis("1FA35A6D-E2CD-3CDF-1A65-410AB577BF10")
+    /*The moreLikeThis endpoint takes a deviationid (which is called a seed in the api for some reason).*/ const moreLikeThis = await deviantArt.browse.moreLikeThis({seed: "1FA35A6D-E2CD-3CDF-1A65-410AB577BF10"})

 }
 useAPI()